Site founded Sept. 1, 2000. We passed 2.25 million page views on Feb. 10, 2008

 (bullet) Remember; we welcome correction & criticism.

 (bullet) Please report any broken links or files that do not open and we will send you the correct link.
-With more than 550 features, we depend on your report.
+With more than 700 features, we depend on your report.
 Thank you.

 (bullet) Read about how you can order CDs that include our photo features from the first five years of our Subscribers Edition.
 Perfect for gifts.

 You can click the donation button to contribute to the rising costs of this site.
-You can also subscribe to our optional Subscribers-Paid Journal magazine online, which has entered its seventh year with exclusive stories, in-depth research and photos that are shared with our subscribers first.
+See many examples of how you can aid our project and help us continue for another ten years.
+You can also subscribe to our optional Subscribers-Paid Journal magazine online, which celebrated its tenth anniversary in September 2010, with exclusive stories, in-depth research and photos that are shared with our subscribers first.
 You can go here to read the preview edition to see examples of our in-depth research or read how and why to subscribe.

 You can read the history websites about our prime sponsors

-Would you like information about how to join them?
+Would you like information about how to join them in advertising?

-(bullet) Oliver Hammer Clothes Shop at 817 Metcalf Street in downtown Sedro-Woolley, 86 years.
+(bullet) Oliver-Hammer Clothes Shop at 817 Metcalf Street in downtown Sedro-Woolley, 90 years continually in business.

 (bullet) Joy's Sedro-Woolley Bakery-Cafe at 823 Metcalf Street in downtown Sedro-Woolley.